sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 <a name="sect2"></a>

-# 2. General SAS Syntax rules
+# 2. General SAS syntax rules

 Before exploring how to troubleshoot and where to find help with SAS programming, I am going to quickly tell you about some general rules that you must apply in order to **avoid running into simple errors**.